 HP Error Code 0xc000021a, also known as HP Error Code 0xc0000185

 The 0xc000021a is similar to the error above, but not exactly the same.
-It’s generally indicative of a Windows issue, be it a corruption or something else.
-Just to make sure, once you’ve been stuck with the 0xc000021a error, restart the PC and quickly tap the ESC button to go to a HP Startup Menu that offers a Diagnostics Tool.
+It’s generally indicative of a Windows issue, be it corruption or something else.
+Just to make sure, once you’ve been stuck with the 0xc000021a error, restart the PC and quickly tap the ESC button to go to an HP Startup Menu that offers a Diagnostics Tool.
 Use it to verify that all of the hardware is working.
 If it’s not, it’s repairs time.

 If it is, reboot the computer and hit the ESC button again.
 Depending on how diligent you were before, you will either have the option to perform a recovery through HP’s Recovery Manager tool or Windows’ own System Restore.
-If you don’t have either recoveries, you will have to boot the PC with the Windows installation media to try and fix the damage.
+If you don’t have either recovery, you will have to boot the PC with the Windows installation media to try and fix the damage.
 If it can’t be fixed, it’s time for a fresh Windows install.

 HP Error Code 0xc00000e9